-Traditionally tea was produced in five main countries China, Japan, India, Taiwan and Sri Lanka, but can now be found in plantations and fields in the USA, South America across Europe, parts of Africa and Australia and is served either as a loose tea or tea bags.
+Traditionally tea was produced in five main countries China, Japan, India, Taiwan and Sri Lanka, but now can be found in plantations and fields in the USA, South America, across Europe, parts of Africa and Australia and is served either as loose tea leaves or tea bags.